meltyourface/blank/posts/Full-Moon-Rituals/Full-Moon-Creative-Ritual-for-Lunar-Inspiration/index.md

 **Objective**: To capture the full moon's energy and channel it into creative endeavors, specifically focusing on artistic projects, writing, and other forms of self-expression.

-Key Themes: Creativity, inspiration, self-expression, lunar energy
+**Key Themes**: Creativity, inspiration, self-expression, lunar energy

 Tools and Ingredients:
 1. A sacred space, preferably outdoors, where the full moon is visible